 *It can be easy to go overboard when choosing gifts for your child and their family.
-We suggest bringing a backpack and using that to fill with gifts, which keeps the child from being overwhelmed, and also assists in giving the child an easy way to carry the gifts home without putting them at risk.
+We suggest bringing a backpack and using that to fill with gifts, which keeps the child from being overwhelmed and also gives them an easy way to carry the gifts home.

 Each trip visits a variety of Compassion’s programs, so it is important to come equipped with activities and resources to make these visits fun and memorable as well as a blessing to the recipients!

-Depending on the number of people on each tour, the culture you are visiting, and the trip itinerary, your trip leader will send out a list of recommended items that they would like each participant to bring to ensure the group has an adequate supply for each center, as well as each program.
+Depending on the number of people on each tour, the community you are visiting and the trip itinerary, your trip leader will send out a list of recommended items that they would like each participant to bring to ensure the group has an adequate supply for each centre, as well as each program.
 Below is a sample of some of the items your trip leader may request that you bring with you.
 Of course, if you have something special you would like to contribute, please let them know ahead of time!